paramaroy8/Projects_From_Scratch/tokenizer/README.md

 ## 📚 Purpose

-Tokenization is a crucial preprocessing step that breaks raw text into tokens that models can understand and process.
+Tokenization is a crucial preprocessing step that breaks raw data into tokens that models can understand and process.
 These implementations aim to provide clear, from-scratch versions of popular tokenizers to deepen understanding of their inner workings.

 ---